CORRECTED-UPDATE 2-Canadian National Railway profit beats Street view as costs fall

 * Says Q4 net interest income rose $13.7 million from Q3 to $248.3 million

-(Corrects seventh paragraph to show operating ratio decreased, not increased, bu 3.7 points in 2015 to 58.2 percent)
+(Corrects seventh paragraph to show operating ratio decreased, not increased, by 3.7 points in 2015 to 58.2 percent)

 By Allison Lampert